About audio effects

 This is Matsuyama from the System Development Office.

-I suddenly thought that there are audio filters, but I've only used them for reverb, so
+I suddenly realized that there are audio filters, but I've only ever used reverb, so I decided

 Audio Filter